 Compared to its regular sibling, the Ather 450X loses 10 kg (108 kg), gets a 2.9 kWh battery pack (up from 2.71 kWh) and makes 6 kW, with 26 Nm of torque.
 The range, too, has increased to 85 km (from 75 km) and the 450X gets an additional riding mode in the form of the ‘Warp,’ lingo likely derived from the sci-fi universe of Star Trek.
 The 450X Pro charges faster at 1.5 km/min, up from 1 km/min.

 Ather has endowed the 450X 4G and Bluetooth support and the software now runs Android (Snapdragon 212 processor) instead of Linux.
-Ather 450X will be made available in 10 major cities in India in 2020 that include the current markets Bengaluru and Chennai along with new cities like Hyderabad, Mumbai, Pune and Delhi NCR.
-Ather Energy will be expanding the dealership network to 24 cities by FY2022 and the charging network to over 1000 touchpoints.
+The Ather 450X will be made available in 11 major cities in India by Q1 2021 and the company plans to expand the Ather Grid charging network as well.
+The price of the Ather 450X is Rs 1.59 lakh ex-showroom in Bengaluru (including GST and FAME II incentive).